maccypher/es-css/README.md

 # es:CSS
-## Essential CSS Framework
+## Essential CSS3 Framework

-This framework is inspired by iKreativ - Workless.
-I don't wanna present just another clone/fork of "Workless".
-That's why I built it from scratch, took some of the concepts from Workless, adopted some of the techniques and spiced it up with some own knowledge.
+This framework is inspired by iKreativ - Workless. **es:CSS** is NOT just another clone/fork of "Workless".
+It was completely re-built from scratch by taken some of the concepts and basic structure ideas from Workless, adopted by some new techniques and spiced up with some own knowledge / experience.

+### Important Note:

+To keep **es:CSS** as lightweight as possible there's no real legacy browser support.
+Everything below **IE 9**, **Safari 5**, **Firefox 4**, **Opera 10** and **Chrome 4** is not and will never be supported.
+All versions higher than the listed ones are so called "Modern Browser" and will work fine with **es:CSS**, because they are HTML5 and CSS3 enabled.
+The effort to support old or legacy browsers is too expensive and time consuming.

 To see the implemented features in a life demo, head over to the project page: